Best winter wildlife spectacles in the UK

 Two white mountain hares box on snow covered slope

-Mountain hares boxing in the snow-covered Cairngorms mountains/Credit: Christophe Ruisz
+Mountain hares boxing in the snow-covered Cairngorms mountains.
+Credit: Christophe Ruisz

 Only a handful of British species turn white in winter to blend with the expected snow and hide from predators.
 The mountain hare is perhaps the most impressive and by November will have shed its brown coat to become blue-ish white.
-Obviously, this isn't much help as a defence if there is no snow, but it makes them much easier to see.
+Obviously, this isn't much help as a defence if there's no snow, but it makes them much easier to see.

 Walk slowly but steadily along paths in upland areas and be prepared for a sudden burst of ghostly speed as the hare seeks a new place to lie low.

-Where to see mountain hares
+Where can you see mountain hares in the UK?

 In England, only the Peak District and Upper Pennines.
-In Wales, Snowdonia.
-Relatively common throughout the Highland region of Scotland.
+In Wales, you can see mountain hares in Snowdonia.
+They're relatively common throughout the Highland region of Scotland.

 Scurrying red squirrels